burlachenkok/exploring-python3/python3-note.md

 * Total it was `575` accesses to Windows Registry
 * Total it was `7982` accesses to File System
 * Number of sent and received bytes across the network: `0`
-* From analysis of operations duration the most time is spent File I/O access, which unfortunately has no relation to `numpy` itself.
-Rather than that these files are dynamic libaries that are required to support Python interpreter by itself.
+* From the analysis of operations duration the most time is spent on File I/O access, which unfortunately has no relation to `numpy` itself.
+Rather than that these files are dynamic libraries that are required to support Python interpreter by itself.
-* Interactive session during its run has used `27` Megabytes of physical DRAM.
+* The interactive session during its run has used `27` Megabytes of physical DRAM.
 * The interpreter first carried approximately `4500` file operations, and after that, it carried `3400` file operations.
 * Interactive session during its run has used `500` Megabytes of virtual committed memory.
 The pretty horrible aspect is that this memory once Numpy has been imported is not freed in any way.
 This virtual memory is committed by the process.

-If open VMMap it's possible to observe that after `import numpy` the 66 MBytes is a memory dedicated to images (i.e. executable file `python.exe` intepreter and loaded dynamic libraries).
-The committed `500` Megabytes are private data specific for your interpreter, for numpy, and for libraries under which the python interpreter and numpy python module are dependent.
+If open VMMap it's possible to observe that after `import numpy` the 66 MBytes is a memory dedicated to images (i.e. executable file `python.exe` interpreter and loaded dynamic libraries).
+The committed `500` Megabytes are private data specific for your interpreter, for numpy, and for libraries under which the Python interpreter and numpy depend.

 Several other tools from the [SysInternals](https://learn.microsoft.com/en-us/sysinternals/) suite can be helpful: